Usage

 universal:

-English: “global”, “national”, “for everybody”, etc. They
+the adjective of "universe".
+It does not mean “global”, “national”, “for everybody”, etc. E.g. They

 are clamouring for universal health care, but can they really afford